JessicaWhidby/Write-ups/README.md

 LetsDefend has helped me practice more phishing email attack simulations.

+Splunk Boss of the SOC was created by Splunk as a CTF-style challenge following a web defacement.
+However, it is largely user-led rather than having several questions lead the way.

 On TryHackMe, I conducted an introduction to phishing challenge there, this time using Splunk SIEM and triaging alerts as they came in.
 I used Autopsy in a forensic analysis.
 I also went through their Juicy Details CTF.
 This required log analysis with a text editor to open the logs.